Luxtoday

 Generally, the property tax calculation is based on the property's cadastral income and the applicable tax rate set by the commune.

-For example, let's say a property has a cadastral income of 10,000 euros, and the commune where it is located has set a property tax rate of 5%.
-The property tax liability would be 10,000 euros multiplied by 5%, resulting in an annual property tax of 500 euros.
+let's say a property has a cadastral income of 10,000 euros, and the commune where it is located has set a property tax rate of 5%.

 There may be variations and additional factors involved in the property tax calculation for specific types of properties or situations.
 For instance, certain exemptions or deductions might be applicable, such as exemptions for first-time homebuyers or deductions for energy-efficient renovations.
 These factors can influence the final amount of property tax payable.